johnpfay/Water-Data-Bootcamp/Setup/SettingUpYourVirtualMachine.md

 * Open https://vcm.duke.edu in a browser and log in.
 * Select `Reserve a VM`.
-* From the "Application and Operating System" dropdown, select `Windows 10` and click `Reserve`.
+* From the "Application and Operating System" dropdown, select `Windows Office 2016` and click `Reserve`.
 * When your VM is ready:
   * Make a note of your machine's Hostname.
   * Optionally, create an easy to remember alias for your machine.